 - Pour Sauce over pork.
 Cover slow cooker.

-- Pork loin - Cook on LOW for 4 to 5 hours,
+- Pork loin - Cook on LOW for 4 to 5 hours (see Note 2 for cook times for different sizes)

-- Pork Shoulder - Cook on LOW for 10 hours (Note 6 for oven, IP and pressure cooker).
+- Pork Shoulder - Cook on LOW for 10 hours (see Note 2 for cook times for different sizes, and Note 4 for oven, InstantPot and pressure cooker methods).

 - Pour all juices in slow cooker into large saucepan.
 Add cornflour water mixture, mix.